willtseng12/metis_projects_17/imdb_project/README.md

 ## **Overview**

 This is my second project at Metis data science bootcamp.
-This project utilizes web scraping and linear regression methods to acquire publicly available data on the web to predict movie, and to create a predictive model on a movie's gross profit based off of input features deemed relevant available on the web.
+This project utilizes web scraping and linear regression methods to acquire publicly available data on the web to predict movie, and to create a simple predictive model of a movie's gross profit based on input features such as production budget, genres, Fb like, etc.

 ## **Data Source**